ma-quat/Hw1/README.md

 1. weight array
 2. height array
-3. is metric parameter - metric is 1, imperial method is 0
+3. is metric - metric is 1, imperial method is 0